philshams/CodingWithNeuralActivity/README.md

 # CodingWithNeuralActivity
-Learning to manipulate neural activity data using python.
+This repo consists of a one-day lesson for learning to analyze neural activity data in Python and think like a neuroscientist.

+Active instruction should be provided for students with no previous coding experience.

 Instructions are found in the PDF file.

-To install python and the Spyder editor, go to anaconda.com/distribution and download the version for whatever operating system you have.